 A shipping promotion must have a valid redemption code or it will not be considered an added value.
 If free shipping is already offered on your site at a certain threshold without a code, you can still offer free shipping at a lower amount as long as it is associated with a code.

 Note: If your promotion offers shipping at a lower threshold, promotions should not be tied to items priced above the normally offered threshold.
 The promotion must have a product applicability of

-For example, if free shipping is already given for orders $45+ (without code) and you would like for free shipping to be given at $35+ with code, the promotion should only be mapped to items that are priced below $45.
+For example, if free shipping is already given for orders $45+ (without a code) and you would like for free shipping to be given at $35+ with a code, the promotion should only be mapped to items that are priced below $45.

 |10% off on all products with free shipping||Yes - Allowed with or without a shipping redemption code|